Remembering Phil Gollings 1926 - 2012

 To fill his time he also took up a position of gardener handyman in Coppenhall, dad was now in his 60’s but had a very active life with two other gardens nearby to look after also one of them was the garden of Dr Ramage and his towering hedges, these part time positions took him well into his seventies and working 5 days a week.

 After suffering a heart attack in 1999 and in his words ‘technically died 3 times in the ambulance on his way to hospital’ he made a slow but good recovery, he did have a minor heart hiccup a few years later but again he recovered well.
-Dad now needed something to occupy his time other than the garden at home and he turned to family history with this he chose his mother’s side namely the Worsey family as his brother was researching the Gollings family history. we now enter a wondrous chapter in his life one that he pursued with diligence and at times like a Jack Russell…. with weekly visits to Stafford records office and the William Salt library to pour through censuses and documents looking for traces of the Worsey family name and once he got on the scent of a Worsey hiding somewhere in history, he got his teeth into it and he would not let go till he found them and had duly fitted them into the family tree.
+Dad now needed something to occupy his time other than the garden at home and he turned to family history with this he chose his mother’s side namely the Worsey family as his brother was researching the Gollings family history.
+We now enter a wondrous chapter in his life one that he pursued with diligence and at times like a Jack Russell…. with weekly visits to Stafford Record office and the William Salt library to pour through censuses and documents looking for traces of the Worsey family name and once he got on the scent of a Worsey hiding somewhere in history, he got his teeth into it and he would not let go till he found them and had duly fitted them into the family tree.
 With this research going on into both trees he and his brother found new family and friends who he became very close with.
-It was at this time in Penkridge he and we lost Mavis his eldest daughter.
+It was at this time in Penkridge that he and we lost Mavis his eldest daughter.

 During this time he also found new friends and old acquaintances with the Hind family who he had worked for on their family farm as a young boy more than 60 years ago